-Each team member may exhibit varying mixes of the above roles - none is 'pure'.
+Each team member may exhibit varying mixes of the above roles: none is pure.

 Managers or organisations building working teams should ensure that each of the roles can be performed by a team member.
-Some roles are compatible and can be more easily fulfilled by the same person, whilst others may not.
+Some roles are compatible and can be more easily fulfilled by the same person, while others may not.
 A team need not be as many as nine people, but should be at least three or four.
-Also the roles played may and will be different at different times and in different teams.
-Simple self-assessment forms are available online to help analyse team members.
-This technique provides a very useful 'handle' to the consultant when starting to work with a new group or team.
+The roles played may differ at different times and in different teams.
+The Belbin website (www.belbin.com) has many useful resources including simple self-assessment forms to help analyse team members.
+This technique provides a very useful handle for the consultant when starting to work with a new group or team.